 Under UK GAAP, the Company has identified the Directors as related parties.
-The Directors' remuneration and interests have been disclosed in page 41 with additional disclosure in note 4.
+The Directors' remuneration and interests have been disclosed in pages 41 and 42 with additional disclosure in note 4.
 No other related parties have been identified.

 Details of the Manager's services and fees are disclosed in the Directors' Report on page 35, and in note 3.